Kichaka Zumbua: Our full report

 - The camp moves between very wild areas and is not fenced.
 We therefore recommend that only mature teenagers with an understanding of Africa consider visiting Kichaka.
 All children should be supervised at all times.

-Our travellers’ wildlife sightings from Kichaka Expeditions
+Our travellers’ wildlife sightings from Kichaka Zumbua

-Since mid-2018, many of our travellers who stayed at Kichaka Expeditions have kindly recorded their wildlife sightings and shared them with us.
+Since mid-2018, many of our travellers who stayed at Kichaka Zumbua have kindly recorded their wildlife sightings and shared them with us.
 The results are below.
 Click an animal to see more, and here to see more on our methodology.

 100% success